Loading lesson…

 The big idea: chains are usually enough; wrappers earn their keep when orchestration logic is real; recursion is almost always a bug.
 Compose only when the workflow's stability and your team's tolerance for failure modes both justify the cost.

-What is the core idea behind "Composing Skills: When To Chain, When To Wrap, When NOT To"?
+What is the main idea of "Composing Skills: When To Chain, When To Wrap, When NOT To"?

-Which best describes the scope of "Composing Skills: When To Chain, When To Wrap, When NOT To"?
+Which action would help you apply "Composing Skills: When To Chain, When To Wrap, When NOT To" responsibly?